nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 -Scheduler-to-st2
 -Etc - need to build a trace diagram on the whiteboard and copy it here.
 -Links

+**ALSO** - will definitely need to do better about reporting errors from Syringe.
+And as a side note, in production we should ensure these are surfacing to someone.

 ### Design Area - Lesson Networking